morse-simulator/morse/doc/morse/user/integration.rst

 bindings are documented :doc:`here <../pymorse>`.

-For other middlewares, you can, of course, rely on standard tools provided by these middlewares (that the main purpose of the middleware layer after all!).
+For other middlewares, you can, of course, rely on standard tools provided by these middlewares (that's the main purpose of the middleware layer after all!).